 August Pullman is born with a combination of genetic flaws that alter his face and ears to hideous proportions.
 For two years, he wears an astronaut’s helmet in public.
 His mother homeschools him until fifth grade when Auggie enters Beecher Prep school.
 Wonder is an incredible story, told from various perspectives: Auggie’s sister, her boyfriend, and two children who befriend Auggie.
-Each shares the experience of gaining compassion for a child who wants nothing more than to be accepted and included. [chapter book, for ages 9 and up]
+Each shares the experience of gaining compassion for a child who wants nothing more than to be accepted and included. [middle grade, for ages 8 and up]

 Rules by Cynthia Lord

 Catherine, 12, struggles to find normal, but her brother with autism dominates much of her life.
 She teaches David “the rules,” such as “keep your pants on in public,” for selfish reasons: to prevent her own embarrassment.
 Catherine learns to accept differences as normal, as she forms a friendship with Jason, a boy in a wheelchair who communicates through word cards.
 This is a powerful, humorous, poignant story of inclusion. [chapter book, for ages 9 and up]